Haricz/dst_guide/Wigfrid.md

 	BONUS: CHESTER

-	* collect things that are only needed (don't waste effort on collecting items you don't need yet)
+	* collect things that are only needed (don't waste effort and time collecting items you don't need yet)
 	* exploration is important
 	* torches are your friend

------ DAY 11 to DAY 12 -----
+----- DAY 11 -----

 	> COLLECT
 		(36)	logs